bin3xish477/cybersecurity/README.md

 # Ethical Hacking with Python
 NOTE: all of this code is referenced from the "Learn Python & Ethical Hacking From Scracth" course on Udemy.
-I have just added my known variable and function names.
+I have just added my own variable and function names.